Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Existence of Symmetric First-Price Equilibrium

-In Theorem~\ref{optimal_solution}, the pacing parameter $t^*$ used for pacing in the best response can, in general, be different from $\mu(w,B)$.
-This caveat requires a fixed-point argument to resolve, which will be the subject matter of the next subsection.

-\begin{remark} Restricting to the measure-one set $\Theta'$ is without loss.
-Recall that according to Definition \ref{definition_equilibrium}, a strategy constitutes a SFPE if, almost surely over $(w,B) \sim G$, using $\beta^*$ is an optimal solution to their optimization problem when all other buyer types also use it.
-As a consequence of this definition, we will show that it suffices to show strong duality for a subset of buyer types $\Theta' \subset \Theta$ such that $G(\Theta') = 1$. \end{remark}

-\begin{remark} In the absence of reserve prices $r(\alpha)$ for the items, Theorem \ref{optimal_solution} holds for all $(w,B) \in \Theta$.
+In Proposition~\ref{optimal_solution}, the pacing parameter $t^*$ used for pacing in the best response can, in general, be different from $\mu(w,B)$.
+This caveat requires a fixed-point argument to resolve, which will be the subject matter of the next subsection. \begin{remark} Restricting to the measure-one set $\Theta'$ is without loss.
+Recall that according to Definition~\ref{definition_equilibrium}, a strategy constitutes a SFPE if, almost surely over $(w,B) \sim G$, using $\beta^*$ is an optimal solution to their optimization problem when all other buyer types also use it.
+As a consequence of this definition, we will show that it suffices to show strong duality for a subset of buyer types $\Theta' \subset \Theta$ such that $G(\Theta') = 1$.
+In the absence of reserve prices $r(\alpha)$ for the items, Proposition~\ref{optimal_solution} holds for all $(w,B) \in \Theta$.
 Reserve prices introduce some discontinuities in the utility and payment term.
 The subset $\Theta' \subset \Theta$ captures a collection of buyer types for which these discontinuities are inconsequential, while maintaining $G(\Theta') =1$. \end{remark}